 On bridge construction weekends, the ROUTE 1 BRIDGE WILL BE CLOSED between Courtland Avenue and Seaside Avenue, and traffic will be detoured from Route 1 to Courtland Avenue and Hamilton Avenue.
-The bridge replacement will occur over two weekends, June 1-2, and June 8-9, weather permitting.
+These changes will begin on Friday evening and last through Monday morning on the weekends of May 31st and June 7th, see schedule for details.
 On weekdays, between weekend closures, Route 1 will be open to traffic.
 For more information, see Route 1 Detour Map.

 accelerated bridge construction